ClaudioSiervi/backend-challenge-snowman/contents.md

     2.3.2 - sign up using Facebook account (register)
     2.3.3 - sign in using Facebook account (consume)
 2.4 - logged user
-    2.4.1 - register a tourist spot (picture, name, geographical location, category) 2.4.1.1 - converter the picture into a string long 2.4.2 - explore tourist spots (consume)
-    2.4.3 - tourist spots in a 5 km radius from a given location (consume)
+    2.4.1 - register tourist spot (picture, name, gps, category) 2.4.2 - tourist spots in a 5 km radius from a given location (consume)
-    2.4.4 - search for tourist spots by name
+    2.4.3 - search for tourist spots by name
-    2.4.5 - comment about a tourist spot (search the spot and comment it)
+    2.4.4 - comment about a tourist spot (search the spot and comment it)
-    2.4.6 - see comments about a tourist spot (search the spot and print comments)
+    2.4.5 - see comments about a tourist spot (search the spot and print comments)
-    2.4.7 - add pictures to a tourist spot (various pictures for each spot)
+    2.4.6 - add pictures to a tourist spot (various pictures for each spot)
-    2.4.8 - remove pictures I added to a tourist spot
+    2.4.7 - remove pictures I added to a tourist spot
-    2.4.9 - favorite a tourist spot
+    2.4.8 - favorite a tourist spot
-    2.4.10 - remove a tourist spot from my favorites
+    2.4.9 - remove a tourist spot from my favorites
-    2.4.11 - upvote a tourist spot
+    2.4.10 - upvote a tourist spot
-    2.4.12 - see the tourist spots I registered
+    2.4.11 - see the tourist spots I registered
-    2.4.15 - create new categories
+    2.4.12 - create new categories